peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 Internet-reachable nameservers might indicate that a particular name published in an internal DNS namespace does not exist, while an internal nameserver might be configured to respond differently.
-As mobile devices attach to different networks and may cache DNS responses obtained from different namespaces, this ambiguity can cause headaches.
-For example, a DNSSEC-aware resolver on a mobile device might cache a signed, negative response from an external nameserver for a particular name and might treat a subsequent, positive response from an internal nameserver for the same name as bogus, preventing the response from being used by an application.
+Since mobile devices can attach to different networks and may cache DNS responses obtained from different namespaces, this ambiguity can cause headaches: a DNSSEC-aware resolver on a mobile device might cache a signed, negative response from an external nameserver for a particular name and might treat a subsequent, positive response from an internal nameserver for the same name as bogus, preventing the response from being used by an application.

 This document provides a means of signalling the existence of a zone cut in a namespace in circumstances where the child zone only exists in a DNS namespace different from that of the parent.
 We refer to this type of zone cut as a "zone cut to nowhere" and introduce the corresponding terms "delegation to nowhere" and "referral to nowhere" in {{definitions}}.